Sexual abuse of youths and children in the U.S. by Roman Catholic priests has been quietly

 abuse which have accumulated over the past forty years.
 The number of

-cases involving allegations of recent abuse will be a small fraction of the total
+cases involving allegations of recent abuse is and will continue to be a small fraction of the total

 that is now being reported.